Skip to content

 CostSameSame (no premium for hierarchical namespace)

 Pause and predict: If you are deploying an application that exclusively uploads and downloads millions of tiny individual images with no need for complex directory renaming or big data analytics, should you enable ADLS Gen2?
-(Hint: The hierarchical namespace incurs a slight performance penalty for pure single-file lookups compared to the flat blob namespace.)
+(Hint: If you do not need directory semantics or analytics-oriented file-system features, a flat blob namespace may be the simpler fit.)

 1. A single Azure Storage Account can handle up to 20,000 requests per second and store up to 5 PiB of data.
-However, a single block blob has a throughput limit of about 300 MiB/s for reads.
-If you need to serve a very popular file to thousands of concurrent clients, put Azure CDN in front of the storage account rather than scaling the storage account itself.
+If you need to serve a very popular file to many concurrent clients, put Azure CDN in front of the storage account instead of relying on the storage account alone.

 3. Deleting a blob in Cool tier before 30 days incurs an early deletion fee.
 Similarly, Cold has a 90-day minimum, and Archive has a 180-day minimum.
-If you upload a 100 GB file to Archive tier and then realize you need to delete it 10 days later, you still pay for 180 days of storage ($0.002 x 100 GB x 6 months = $1.20) plus the rehydration cost.
-Always confirm you will not need the data before archiving it.
+If you delete archived data early, Azure still bills you for the remaining minimum-retention period, so confirm you will not need the data before archiving it.

-4. Azure Storage immutability policies (WORM---Write Once, Read Many) are legally recognized for regulatory compliance in industries like finance and healthcare.
-Once a time-based retention policy is locked, even the subscription owner and Microsoft support cannot delete the data until the retention period expires.
-A company accidentally locked a 7-year retention policy on a 50 TB container of test data, costing them approximately $7,200 over the retention period with no way to delete it.
+4. Azure Storage immutability policies (WORM---Write Once, Read Many) are used to help satisfy regulatory retention requirements in regulated industries.
+Once a time-based retention policy is locked, even privileged users cannot delete the data until the retention period expires.

 MistakeWhy It HappensHow to Fix It